auth0/docs/articles/multifactor-authentication/google-auth/dev-guide.md

 When you have finished editing the code snippet based on the requirements of your app, click **Save**.

-::: panel Note
+::: panel Screen customization
 At this time Google Authenticator does not allow any customizations to the look and feel of the Google Authenticator screens.
 For other customization options [see Auth0 Guardian](/multifactor-authentication/administrator#customization).
 :::

 ### Configuring Google Authenticator for Select Users